Albany Academy is a small school by design, which serves the communities of Chorley and North Bolton.

 This in turn means that each of our young people leaves having reached their potential and achieved the very best qualifications.

 Social Development: We set very clear and very high standards and expectations for every member of our community; students, staff and governors.
-We expect pupils to try their best at all times, wear their uniform correctly and with pride, follow instructions when asked and respect the school, staff and each other.
+We expect students to try their best at all times, wear their uniform correctly and with pride, follow instructions when asked and respect the school, staff and each other.

-These standards are reinforced every day and are reflected in the way in which the staff and pupils interact and work together.
-We expect the pupils to meet these standards at all times, in and out of school.
+These standards are reinforced every day and are reflected in the way in which the staff and students interact and work together.
+We expect the students to meet these standards at all times, in and out of school.
 Mutual respect is the most important of these standards.
 At Albany we treat every child as an individual and ensure that their individual strengths are developed and their specific needs supported.
 Every child joins a tutor group when they begin year 7 and they remain in this group throughout their time with us.
-This allows them to develop strong, positive relationships with a tutor who quickly gets to know the pupil and provides a constant point of contact between home and school.
+This allows them to develop strong, positive relationships with a tutor who quickly gets to know the student and provides a constant point of contact between home and school.

-By delivering an educational experience that develops each area of the child’s personality our aim is to ensure each pupil leaves us as a well-rounded, independent and resourceful individual, ready to take the next steps on their journey through life be that into further education, training or employment.
+By delivering an educational experience that develops each area of the child’s personality our aim is to ensure each student leaves us as a well-rounded, independent and resourceful individual, ready to take the next steps on their journey through life be that into further education, training or employment.